 They also offer facials, body wraps, manicures, pedicures, lash extensions are more!

-4. GO TO A MEGA MALL
+4. ENJOY GREAT SHOPPING AT A MEGA MALL

 While you are at South Coast Plaza, you might as well check out all the 250 amazing stores and restaurants.

-I mean, I hadn’t even heard of a few and I’ve watched the Devil Wears Prada many times!
+I mean, I hadn’t even heard of a few and I’ve watched The Devil Wears Prada many times!

-And they have several high end children’s clothing stores with the most adorable outfits!
+And they have several high-end children’s clothing stores with the most adorable outfits!

 If you are able to score a pass to their VIP ACCESS Suite, you’ll get to enjoy a little slice of heaven inside the mall.